 AUDRIE & DAISY is a well-intentioned exploration of the all-too-familiar story of rape victims who are victimized a second time by both society and negligent law enforcement authorities.
 Although the film has a great deal of educational value, peers of the sexual assault victims depicted here -- teens age 14 and up -- may find this movie too emotionally challenging to benefit from or even take in its message.
 The filmmakers don't judge, but it’s pretty hard to argue with their conclusion: that irresponsible teen drinking plays a large part in terrible, life-changing sexually violent situations.
-After she's assaulted does the older and wiser Daisy report that going to the home of an older boy after she'd been drinking (thinking that others might think she was "cool" if she did so) wasn't a good idea.
+Older Daisy says that going to the home of an older boy after she'd been drinking (thinking that others might think she was "cool" if she did so) wasn't a good idea.
 The implication is that 14-year-olds may not make the best decisions on important matters -- and, since judgment is further impaired by alcohol, that teens who drink are exponentially worse off.

 Talk to your kids about ...

 Families can talk about the role alcohol plays in these stories.
 How does alcohol make teens vulnerable to bad judgment?

 What is the role of social media in these stories?

 Why do you think someone would want to have sex with an unwilling partner?
 How is that crime different from stealing someone's money or physically hurting someone?

 Talk about consent in sexual situations and what that means.
 Many teens don't understand that a passed-out person cannot give consent.